What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 Related mental health awareness months

-Mental Health Month
+Mental Health Awareness Month

 Stress Awareness Month

-The National Institutes of Health (NIH) have designated April as Stress Awareness Month in the US.
+The National Institutes of Health (NIH) has designated April as Stress Awareness Month in the US.
 The NIH defines stress broadly as “physical, mental, or emotional strain or tension”, noting that it’s not always bad, but that ongoing or chronic stress can cause mental and physical health issues over time.
-Throughout April, the NIH and other organizations provide stress-management tips to help people manage it in their lives to avoid negative health consequences.
+Throughout April, the NIH and other organizations provide stress-management tips to help people manage stress in their lives to avoid negative health consequences.

 Other notable days and weeks for mental health awareness include:

-• World Mental Health Day, which is observed on October 10 and recognized by the World Health Organization
+• World Mental Health Day, which is observed on October 10 and recognized by the World Health Organization.

 • Mental Health Awareness Week in the UK, which spotlights a specific mental illness each year.
-In 2023, the theme of the week is “anxiety”.

-• National Counseling Awareness Month, which is observed every April to celebrate the mental health professionals who do the important work of supporting people with clinical conditions like anxiety and others
+• National Counseling Awareness Month, which is observed every April to celebrate the mental health professionals who do the important work of supporting people with clinical conditions like anxiety and others.

 Regardless of your location in the world or which month of the year it is, there are plenty of ways you can contribute to raising awareness about anxiety and related conditions.
 If you’re looking for ideas, you might consider those listed below.